SSR Wheels

-SSR Wheels (formerly known as Speed Star Racing Wheels) is a high-end Japanese wheel manufacturer for both motorsport and aftermarket applications, headquartered in Osaka, Japan.
+SSR Wheels (formerly known as Speed Star Racing Wheels) is a Japanese wheel manufacturer for both motorsport and aftermarket applications, headquartered in Osaka, Japan.

 The company is often credited as being the first to ever make a three-piece wheel with their MK-I wheel in 1971, and remains one of the most notable Japanese producers of aftermarket and motorsport wheels.

 History

 Speed Star Racing Wheels were launched in 1971 by Speed Star Co., Ltd. to produce three-piece wheels.
 The company later launched two-piece wheels, as well as both cast and forged wheels.

 SSR notably helped motivate the creation of the JWL standard in 1973 and helped establish the VIA third-party statutory board in 1981, in order to certify quality standards within wheel manufacturing in Japan.
 These standards are regulated by the Ministry of Land, Infrastructure, Transport and Tourism.

 In 1985, a new overseas office in Los Angeles was established for international sales.

-SSR was the first and only alloy wheel manufacturer at the time to utilize the semi-solid forging (SSF) process in 1991, a process which the company later patented.A new factory in Nara was established in 1993.
+SSR was the first and only alloy wheel manufacturer at the time to utilize the semi-solid forging (SSF) process in 1991, a process which the company later patented.
+A new factory in Nara was established in 1993.
 The lightest wheel by size made at the time, the SSR Type-C was released in 2000.
 In 2002, SSR invented a two-piece hybrid wheel using both semi-solid forging and heat treatment technologies.

-The company was acquired by Tanabe Co.,Ltd in 2005.
+The company was acquired by Tanabe Co., Ltd in 2005.